A conversation with Paul Hickman

 I would say there are three main challenges:

 First, trade barriers effectively ban palm oil in specific markets – in Europe, the US, and elsewhere, where sustainability is used as a barrier to market access rather than an incentive for change.
 The palm sector faces regulatory barriers and shifting rules of engagement even though it has demonstrably done more than any other deforestation-linked commodity to address the issue.
-The EU’s REDII rules that take palm oil out of biofuels, along with ongoing due diligence regulation developments in critical markets, could have a chilling effect on the progress made.
-It’s absolutely the opposite of what the industry needs.
+The EU’s REDII rules that take palm oil out of biofuels and ongoing due diligence regulation developments in critical markets could have a chilling effect on the progress made.
+It’s the opposite of what the industry needs.

 The second challenge is a lack of manpower.
-It will get harder to recruit palm oil workers as younger people do not want to work on the land.
+Recruiting palm oil workers will get more complicated as younger people do not want to work on the land.
 Palm oil remains an incredibly labour-intensive industry.
 The manual nature of harvesting is hard work and less attractive to young people.

 Third, climate change and extreme weather will increasingly impact palm oil production.
-Any agribusiness needs to factor in not only the reduction of its carbon emissions but also carbon adaptation strategies.
+Any agribusiness needs to factor in reducing its carbon emissions and developing carbon adaptation strategies.

 Thank you, Paul, for your time and comments